BRajendra10/BRajendra10/README.md

-# 👋 Hi there, I'm Rajendra Behera
+# Rajendra Behera

-I'm Rajendra Behera, a self-taught front-end developer passionate about building modern, responsive web interfaces using HTML, CSS, JavaScript, SCSS, Tailwind CSS, and Bootstrap.
-I love learning by creating real-world projects and continuously improving my skills.
-I'm currently open to internship and freelance opportunities where I can contribute, grow, and collaborate on exciting web development projects.
+Hi, I’m Rajendra Behera — a self-taught front-end developer passionate about crafting modern, responsive, and accessible web interfaces.
+I specialize in HTML, CSS, JavaScript, SCSS, Tailwind CSS, Bootstrap, React, Git, and Vite, and I enjoy building real-world projects that challenge me to improve my skills and learn new tools.

-I'm currently focused on strengthening my front-end development skills by building mini projects and UI components.
-I’m also learning Git for version control and documenting my progress on GitHub and Notion.
-Alongside this, i am preparing myself for real-world opportunities like internships or freelance projects.
+I’m currently focusing on improving my React skills and learning how to build scroll-based and trigger-based animations to make modern websites more interactive and engaging.
+My goal is to become a better developer by creating meaningful projects, mastering advanced UI techniques, and working in a full-time job or internship where I can learn from others, collaborate on real projects, and deliver high-quality work.

 > “The only way to do great work is to love what you do.” — Steve Jobs